 Should I Make IGTV Videos Or Instagram Reels?

-Like every social media update and new added feature, the hardest part is learning what the heck these new features do.
+Like every social media update and newly added feature, the hardest part is learning what the heck these new features do.
 Now that you’re an expert in what’s what though you’re faced with a new dilemma, do I post IGTV content or Reel content?

-The short answer is go with your gut and have fun with it.
+The short answer is to go with your gut and have fun with it.
 The long answer really comes down to the “Why”.

 Why are you creating content?
-If it’s short and fun clips that show off your business or personality, then you’re likely going to want to focus on creating Reels that focus on bite sized stories.
+If it’s short and fun clips that show off your business or personality, then you’re likely going to want to focus on creating Reels that focus on bite-sized stories.
 If you’re looking to tell a story, naturally IGTV would be the perfect outlet to channel your story over several episodes.